Extension of Lipschitz maps definable in Hensel minimal structures: Lipschitz extension on the affine plane

 Every such subset $B_{2}$ is a union of subsets $B_{1}$ considered above.
-Since the sets $A(B_{1})$ have constant fibres over the points of $B_{1}$, we can now handle subsets $B_{1}$ of the sets $B_{2}$ likewise we did points of the sets $B_{1}$ before.
-In this fashion, again we can canonically achieve 1-Lipschitz extensions $\tilde{f}_{B_{2}}$ of $\tilde{f}_{1}$ on the $\lambda_{2}$-neighbourhood of a finite set $A(B_{2})$ with constant fibres over the points of $B_{2}$, and then a unique 0-definable 1-Lipschitz extension $\tilde{f}_{2}$ of $f$ to the $\delta_{1}$-neighbourhood of a finite subset of $K^2$ containing $A$.
-Repeating the process, we eventually achieve a unique 0-definable 1-Lipschitz extension $\tilde{f}_{t+1}$ of $f$ to the affine space $K^{2}$, which is the desired result.
+Since the sets $A(B_{1})$ have constant fibres over the points of $B_{1}$, we can now handle subsets $B_{1}$ of the sets $B_{2}$ similarly as we did points of the sets $B_{1}$ before.
+In this fashion, again we can canonically achieve 1-Lipschitz extensions $\tilde{f}_{B_{2}}$ of $\tilde{f}_{1}$ on the $\lambda_{2}$-neighbourhood of a finite set $A(B_{2})$ with constant fibres over the points of $B_{2}$, and then a unique 0-definable 1-Lipschitz extension $\tilde{f}_{2}$ of $f$ to the $\delta_{2}$-neighbourhood of a finite subset of $K^2$ containing $A$.

-Since the foregoing construction is canonical, the uniform version of the extension theorem (Theorem~\ref{ext-uni}) follows again via a routine compactness argument.
-Actually, a parametrized family of finite sets is uniformly bounded, and thus we encounter only a finite number of configurations of points and formulae which determine a unique family of canonical extensions.
+Repeating the above, we eventually achieve a 0-definable 1-Lipschitz extension $\tilde{f}_{t+1}$ of $f$ to the affine space $K^{2}$, we are looking for. $\Box$

+\begin{remark} There are finitely many configurations of $d$ points of the graphs of 1-Lipschitz 0-definable functions $f$ on finite sets $A$, based on the distances between them, such that for each of which the foregoing canonical extension procedure yields a 1-Lipschitz 0-definable extension of $f$ given by a unique formula depending on those points.
+In a similar fashion, this procedure carries over to the canonical Lipschitz extension from finite 0-definable subsets $A$ of the affine spaces $K^{n}$. \end{remark}

 Suppose $k=\dim C =1$.
-Making use of Corollary~\ref{LEP} and Proposition~\ref{graph}, we can assume that $A=E$ is a disjoint union of the form
+Making use of Corollary~\ref{LEP} and Proposition~\ref{graph}, we can assume that $C$ is a disjoint union of the form

 where